mandarup/CarND-Traffic-Sign-Classifier-Project/submission/Traffic_Sign_Classifier.md

 ### Analyze Performance

-0% accuracy achieved on new images.
+The model failed to guess all 5 new traffic signs.
+In case of one traffic sign - "speed-limit-30" - the prediction corresponding to second highest probability is correct.
+This performance does not compare well with the test set performance of 94%.

-A few characteristics that might be affecting test performance are:
+A few characteristics that might be affecting new image prediction performance are:

 - It is possible that resizing images from the Internet skews the traffic signs in ways that are not seen by the